Visit Manhattan over presidents day.

 It may be the middle of winter, and you may be dreaming of summertime plans with warm weather and relaxing long weekends.
-While that is still a few months off, with Presidents’ Day coming up, you can treat yourself to a long weekend right now and give you and your family a cold-weather respite.
+While that is still a few months off, with Presidents’ Day coming up, you can treat yourself to a long weekend right now and give yourself and your family a cold-weather respite.

 Top Five Reasons to Visit Manhattan Over Presidents’ Day

 Here are the top five reasons to visit Manhattan over Presidents’ Day weekend.
-Trust us, the founding fathers would be pleased.
+Trust us; the founding fathers would be pleased.

 A Winter in Central Park

 In the center of town lies one of the most magnificent public spaces in the world — Central Park.
 Here outdoor activities aren’t relegated to the spring and summer but are possible year-round.
 When the ground is covered in snow, the park transforms into a fairytale-like wonderland where children of all ages can get out and play.

 A horse carriage ride through and around the park is the ideal way to appreciate its gleaming beauty as you glide amid snow-touched trees listening to nothing but the clip-clop of hooves.
 The more adventurous can grab a sled and zoom down the hills.
 There is even snowshoeing and cross-country skiing.